infused-kim/kb_zmk_ps2_mouse_trackpoint_driver/README.md

 ```

 Then, it's a sign that you are building using a zmk fork that is using an outdated version of the [zmk mouse PR #2027](https://github.com/zmkfirmware/zmk/pull/2027).

-At the time of publishing this, urob's fork had an outdated version and this could be causing it.

-I have asked him to update his fork, but in the meantime, I have a copy of urob's fork with the updated mouse PR, which you can try to use.

-Check out the [example zmk-config's west.yml](https://github.com/infused-kim/kb_zmk_ps2_mouse_trackpoint_driver-zmk_config/blob/main/config/west.yml) or [instructions above for more information](#34-switch-to-a-zmk-fork-with-mouse-support).

 #### 4.1.4.
 Other build errors